interserver/mailbaby-api-samples/openapi-client/php/README.md

 # MailBaby

-This is an API defintion for accesssing the Mail.Baby mail service.
+**Send emails fast and with confidence through our easy to use [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API interface.**

+# 📌 Overview

+This is the API interface to the [Mail Baby](https//mail.baby/) Mail services provided by [InterServer](https://www.interserver.net).
+To use this service you must have an account with us at [my.interserver.net](https://my.interserver.net).

+# 🔐 Authentication

+In order to use most of the API calls you must pass credentials from the [my.interserver.net](https://my.interserver.net/) site.

+We support several different authentication methods but the preferred method is to use the **API Key** which you can get from the [Account Security](https://my.interserver.net/account_security) page.

-For more information, please visit [https://www.interserver.net/contact-information.html](https://www.interserver.net/contact-information.html).
+For more information, please visit [https://www.mail.baby/contact/](https://www.mail.baby/contact/).

 ## Installation & Usage

 ### Requirements

-PHP 7.2 and later.
+PHP 7.4 and later.
+Should also work with PHP 8.0.

 ### Composer